 A lot of our users rent dedicated servers to build their own virtual environments.
-With these users in mind, we created a template with the latest version of the Proxmox virtualization management system.
+With these users in mind, we created a template with the Proxmox virtualization management system.

 Proxmox is a Debian-based Linux distro and can be used to quickly deploy virtual machines and manage them over a web interface.

-We offer the latest version of Proxmox, version 4.3 (27 September 2016).
 The autoinstall image uses open Proxmox VE (without support), which installs additional packages on top of Debian.
 If you need official support from Proxmox, then the repository needs to be changed in the signature.
-Changes in version 4.3 include:
+Added features include: